ChingSsuyuan/ChingSsuyuan/README.md

 # 💫 About Me
 - 👋 Hi, I’m Siyuan Jing
 - 👀 I’m interested in both hardware and software;
-- 🌱 I’m currently learning electrical and electronics computer engineering
+- 🌱 I’m currently learning Electrical Computer Engineering at Boston University
 - 💞️ I’m looking to collaborate on
 - ⚡ Fun fact: once dream of becoming an architect, but now become an architect in computer filed
 - Continue uploading codes and algorithms for different kinds of software and haredware structures